szyminson/simple-website/README.md

 `/views/modules/ModuleName.blade.php`
 ### Dynamic Modules
 In dynamic modules you can use your own php code.
 For this purpose you have to create a php file in `/modules` as well as a blade template in `/views/modules`.
 You can pass data from the backend part of your module to the template by setting a `$Content` array.
+#### Variables available in module's backend
+- `$pageId` - it's an id of current subpage,
+- `$pages` - an object containting all info about your subpages,
+- `$blade` - you can optionally load some additional templates into the `$Content` array but it's not recommended.
 #### File naming
 - Backend: `/modules/ModuleName.php`
 - Frontend: `/views/modules/ModuleName.blade.php`